HexiPi/contact-form/README.md

         })
     };

-    //Set the state of the 'formSubmitResult' to the default so that
+    //Set the state of the "formSubmitResult" to the default so that
     //the form could be displayed again
     formSubmitResultReset = () => this.setState({ formSubmitResult: FormRes.NONE });